AdityaYashwant/AdityaYashwant/README.md

 - 📫 How to reach me @adityaadi2113
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: a sheep was the first animal to be cloned.
+- 🔭 I’m currently working on a real-time collaborative web app using Node.js, Express, and Socket.io.
+🌱 I’m learning GraphQL, TypeScript, and exploring AI and machine learning to integrate into my future projects.
+💬 Ask me about React, JavaScript, Node.js, API design, or dev tools.

 <!---
 AdityaYashwant/AdityaYashwant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.